JohnWong/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

----
-published: true
-layout: bookpage
-weight: 91
-category: Appendices
-title: When Things Go Wrong With FontForge Itself
+# When Things Go Wrong With FontForge Itself
----

 If you find FontForge crashing whilst in use you might like to send information to the [FontForge developer mailing list](https://lists.sourceforge.net/lists/listinfo/fontforge-devel).
 This way, a